 Through the Stationers' Foundation the Company supports various apprenticeship schemes.

 In line with the Company's stated strategy of actively contributing to the education of the Communications and content industries it is supporting apprenticeships in a number of areas and has the intention of further developing this area of its work.

-The Stationers' Company supports three Saturday Schools run by Civitas Schools.
+The Stationers' Company supports two Saturday Schools run by Civitas Schools.
 The schools focus on inspirational teachers and traditional teaching methods to enable children to read fluently, spell accurately, know their times tables and do long division.

 The Queen's Bindery Apprenticeship, which began in Autumn 2016, is the only bindery apprenticeship available in the UK and the first since the 1970s.
 Apprentices will gain unparalleled experience working in the Royal Bindery at Windsor and external workshops, acquiring a broad range of bookbinding skills, including fine leather binding, edge-gilding and gold finishing, which may otherwise be lost for ever.
 City & Guilds qualifications will be received upon completion of the five-year training programme.